-Its 31st December, the year’s end, or 25th December or any celebrative day you can think off.
+It’s 31st December, the year’s end, or 25th December or any other day of celebration you can think off.

 You are sitting beside the dinner table, with your family; mom, dad, your little brother, your elder sister and your best buddy whom you have invited to celebrate the night with you.

-You are narrating an incident when you did something amazing in the class and the table is dead silent, all lending their ears for you.
+You are narrating an incident when you did something amazing in the class, and the table is dead silent, all lending their ears to you.

-There is some laughter and some Aww moments on the table based upon your style of narrating and overall they are enjoying your story to their heart’s content.
+There is laughter and some aww moments on the table based on your style of narrating and overall they are enjoying your story to their heart’s content.

 You go to bed smiling and patting your back.

-Seven friends including you are going on a long journey car (okay a spacious car!) ride and there is so much silence in the car.
+Seven friends (including you) are going on a long journey car (okay, a spacious car!) ride and there is so much silence in the vehicle.
 All clung to their smartphones.

 Now, suddenly you remember a story when you went to a picnic with your family.
-Yes the picnic where you saved a girl from being cheated and also helped her find her way home.
+Yes, the picnic where you saved a girl from being molested and also helped her find her way back home.

-You also get 7 to 8 comments on your blog, thanking you for making their lives so positive with your story.
+You also get 7 to 8 comments on your blog, thanking you for filling their day with positivity.

 You check analytics and find that post had not seven, not eight but twenty views that night and the other day after it.